stackify/stackify-log-monolog/README.md

 ## <a name="transport"></a>Transport options
 Handler supports three ways to deliver data to Stackify:

 - <b>AgentTransport</b> is used by default and it does not require additional configuration on PHP side.
-All data is be passed to [Stackify agent](https://stackify.screenstepslive.com/s/3095/m/7787/l/119709-installation-for-linux), which must be installed on the same machine.
+All data is be passed to the [Stackify agent](https://stackify.screenstepslive.com/s/3095/m/7787/l/119709-installation-for-linux), which must be installed on the same machine.
 Local TCP socket is used, so performance of your application is affected minimally.
 - <b>ExecTransport</b> does not require Stackify agent to be installed, because it sends data directly to Stackify services.
-It collects log entries in a single batch, calls curl using ```exec``` function and sends it to background immediately [```exec('curl ... &')```].
-This way influences performance of your application minimally, but it requires permissions to call ```exec``` inside PHP script and it may cause silent data loss in case of network issues.
-This transport does not work on Windows.
-To configure ExecTransport you need to pass environment name and API key (license key):
+It collects log entries in a single batch, calls curl using the ```exec``` function and sends it to the background immediately [```exec('curl ... &')```].
+This will influence the performance of your application minimally, but it requires permissions to call ```exec``` inside the PHP script and it may cause silent data loss in the event of any network issues.
+This transport method does not work on Windows.
+To configure ExecTransport you need to pass the environment name and API key (license key):
     ```php
     use Stackify\Log\Transport\ExecTransport;
     use Stackify\Log\Monolog\Handler as StackifyHandler;